ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - **DO NOT EVER PUBLISH UNSTABLE CHANGES TO THE "/" (ROOT) FOLDER.
 PUBLISH IT TO "beta" FOLDER INSTEAD PLS**

 ![MinibloxClient Stats](https://gitmystat.vercel.app/repo?theme=dino&username=progmem-cc&repo=miniblox.impact.client.updatedv2)

- ## Jobs to carry out (Here for now)

-- Add a video showcasing the client with the new GUI interface (MM64's job whenever not MM64 is busy with Click GUI)

   ## Goals (May not be added)